charlesfuture/learngit/readme.txt

-this is a file for test git.
+This is a file for test git.
-do you know git?
+Do you know git?
+Git is easy to learn.